openhab/org.openhab.binding.zwave/doc/qubino/zmnhca_0_0.md

 ### Parameter 72: Slats tilting full turn time

 Slat full turn time in tenths of a second.
-This parameter defines the time necessary for slats to make full turn (180 degrees).
-Available configuration parameters (data type is 2 Byte DEC):

-  * default value 150 = 1,5 seconds
-  * 0 - tilting time disabled
-  * 1 - 32767 = 0,01seconds - 327,67 seconds

-NOTE: If time set is too high, this will result that after full turn, Shutter will start move up/down, for time remaining.
+<p&gtThis parameter defines the time necessary for slats to make full turn (180 degrees).
+Available configuration parameters (data type is 2 Byte DEC):</p&gt <ul&gt<li&gtdefault value 150 = 1,5 seconds</li&gt <li&gt0 - tilting time disabled</li&gt <li&gt1 - 32767 = 0,01seconds - 327,67 seconds</li&gt </ul&gt<p&gtNOTE: If time set is too high, this will result that after full turn, Shutter will start move up/down, for time remaining.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```150```.